GoogleCloudPlatform/gradle-appengine-templates/GcmEndpoints/README.md

 ## 2.3.
 Testing device registration in an emulator

-If you have granted the internet access permission to your `AndroidManifest.xml` file, added compile dependencies to Android app's `build.gradle` file, and added an `GcmRegistrationAsyncTask` invokation to one of your Android app activities as per steps above, you should be all set to test the device registration with your backend locally!
+If you have added an `GcmRegistrationAsyncTask` invokation to one of your Android app activities as per steps above (and replaced `SENDER_ID` with your actual Google Developers Console project number), you should be all set to test the device registration with your backend locally!

 To begin with, make sure that your Android Virtual Device is using Google APIs System Image as illustrated in the screenshot below.